AllPoland/ResearchProject891/Assets/Text/TerminalDocuments/README.txt

             finish line.
 Someone has to go.
             Someone with the aberrant
             connection, which now only
-            includes only you and them.
+            includes you and him.

 Collins   | So you'll throw this ultimatum
-            at me!?
-No - like - delays, or time to consider other options?
+            at me now!?
+No like - delays, or time to consider other options?

 Abernathy | DELAYS!?
 You're going to sit